 You are viewing the most recent posts on this topic.

+Some things you have to see to believe, right?
 Well, take a look at the interactive graphic below by Free Press, a media watchdog group that closely monitors the Federal Communications Commission.
 It shows how four media conglomerates have quickly amassed news stations nationwide.
 It is disturbing stuff.
 The FCC clearly continues to ignore its own…More